 Hemoglobin is a protein found in red blood cells that binds oxygen.
 Hemoglobin S has reduced oxygen-binding capacity.

-Sickle cell anemia patients frequently experience hypoxia, or low oxygen levels, in tissues due to the reduced oxygen-carrying capacity of hemoglobin S. Hypoxia can lead to various complications in sickle cell anemia patients.
+Sickle cell disease patients frequently experience hypoxia, or low oxygen levels, in tissues due to the reduced oxygen-carrying capacity of hemoglobin S. Hypoxia can lead to various complications in sickle cell disease patients.

 For example, hypoxia is associated with pulmonary hypertension.
 It is thought that hypoxia may cause pulmonary hypertension via hemolysis, or the rupturing of red blood cells.
 Because hypoxia promotes a sickle shape in the red blood cells, it makes them more fragile and prone to rupture.